samuel-kim00/ios-budgeting-app/README.md

 ---

+## Project Structure

+The project is organized using a feature-based structure to keep UI logic, state handling, and data flow clearly separated.

+- `Features/` contains SwiftUI views grouped by core app features (Home, Calendar, Transactions)
+- `Model/` defines core data models and stores used across the app
+- Shared state and mock data are centralized to support iterative UI development

+This structure was chosen to keep the codebase scalable as features grow and to make collaboration easier in a team environment.

+---

 ## Next Steps
 - Finalize core budgeting flows

+---
 - Expand data models and summaries
 - Implement additional UI states and interactions
 - Begin integrating AI-assisted logic for spending insights